 3BL (triple bottom line - profit, people, planet) also provides an excellent multi-dimensional framework for explaining, developing and assessing leadership potential and capability, and also links strongly with psychology aspects, for instance psychometric (personality testing) features in leadership selection and development methods.
 Each of us is more naturally inclined to one or the other (profit, people, planet) by virtue of our personality.

-Much debate persists as to the validity of 'triple bottom line accounting', since standards and measures are some way from being clearly defined and agreed.
+Much debate persists as to the validity of 'triple bottom line accounting' since standards and measures are some way from being clearly defined and agreed.
 This does not reduce the relevance of the concept, nor the growing public awareness of it, which effectively and continuously re-shapes markets and therefore corporate behaviour.
-Accordingly leaders need to understand and respond to such huge attitudinal trends, whether they can be reliably accounted for or not at the moment.
+Accordingly, leaders need to understand and respond to such huge attitudinal trends, whether they can be reliably accounted for or not at the moment.

-Adaptability and vision - as might be demonstrated via project development scenarios or tasks - especially involving modern communications and knowledge technologies - are also critical for certain leadership roles, and provide unlimited scope for leadership development processes, methods and activities.
+Adaptability and vision - as might be demonstrated via project development scenarios or tasks - especially involving modern communications and knowledge technologies - are also critical for certain leadership roles, and provide unlimited scope for development processes, methods and activities.

 Bear in mind that different leadership jobs (and chairman) require different types of leaders - Churchill was fine for war but not good for peacetime re-building.
 There's a big difference between short-term return on investment versus long-term change.
-Each warrants a different type of leadership style, and actually very few leaders are able to adapt from one to the other.
+Each warrants a different type of leadership style, and very few leaders are actually able to adapt from one to the other.

 - Integrity - the most important requirement; without it everything else is for nothing.